Liturgical Readings for the Week of June 2, 2024

 Related Articles

-Here are the liturgical readings for the week of March 2nd through March 8th, 2025 from the NABRE and NRSVCE translations Read More
+Here are the liturgical readings for the week of April 6th through April 12th, 2025 from the NABRE and the NRSVCE translations Read More

 Leave a Comment